open-telemetry/opentelemetry-ruby-contrib/instrumentation/active_job/README.md

 ## Active Support Instrumentation

-Earlier versions of this instrumentation relied on registring custom `around_perform` hooks in order to deal with limitations in `ActiveSupport::Notifications`, however those patches resulted in error reports and inconsistent behavior when combined with other gems.
+Earlier versions of this instrumentation relied on registering custom `around_perform` hooks in order to deal with limitations in `ActiveSupport::Notifications`, however those patches resulted in error reports and inconsistent behavior when combined with other gems.

 This instrumentation now relies entirely on `ActiveSupport::Notifications` and registers a custom Subscriber that listens to relevant events to report as spans.